Career Development Volunteer Opportunities

 Hands-on experience is still one of the best ways for students to learn.
 We have several ways for you to connect with Kenyon talent:

 Create an internship reserved specifically for a Kenyon student.
 Unsure where to begin?
 We can help you design a program that is meaningful and engaging.
-Start by downloading our Kenyon Internship Guide, which provides valuable guidance and suggestions, and is jam-packed with A-Z examples.
-Contact Tracy Corrigan, Director of Employer Relations, to ask questions or schedule a consult.
+Contact the Career Development Office's Director of Employer Relations to schedule a consultation.

 Other Ways to Get Involved